Understanding Large Language Models: GPT, Claude, and Gemini Explained

 An often-overlooked factor in choosing an LLM is how your data is handled.

-- Conversations can be used for training (unless you opt out)
+- Free tier conversations may be used for training

 - Business API has stronger privacy guarantees